What Democrats Must Do To Win Back National Security Voters in 2016

 Beyond rhetoric, voters must see that Democrats will support tough and smart action.
 Our 2014 focus groups showed that voters wanted specificity in addressing these crucial issues: what precisely are political leaders proposing to do?
 Give them timelines, strategy, and cost.

 Voters need to know that Democrats are willing to commit the resources necessary to eliminate ISIS abroad and stop terrorists at home.
 This includes support for increasing U.S. airstrikes and the use of U.S. special operations forces in both Iraq and Syria.12 While it will be up to our allies in the region to be the primary ground force, we should do more to assist them by providing additional airstrikes, intelligence, surveillance, and reconnaissance (ISR), and whatever military equipment they need to defeat ISIS on the ground.
-And it also includes vocal support for the budgets a Democratic president has proposed that are larger in real dollars than any during the Reagan Administration.
+And it also includes vocal support for the budgets Obama has proposed that are larger in real dollars than any during the Reagan Administration.

 To better protect American citizens at home, Members of Congress should look for ways to improve counterterrorism capabilities here, including working with state and local law enforcement to identify shortfalls, reviewing screening programs for those coming to the United States, and barring those on the No-Fly List from getting guns.